 Mike is a Sustainable Change Maker and ex-Director of Sustainable Business at the retailer Marks & Spencer.
 A passionate believer that we need a fundamentally different way to doing business, one that’s good for customers, colleagues, citizens, communities, society and planet alike.

-His job is to work with the M&S leadership team to integrate sustainability into the heart of the business across our customer proposition, global retail channels and supply chains.
-This includes developing the business case; coaching/mentoring colleagues; changing business processes; customer and stakeholder engagement; and business model innovation.
+He worked as part of the M&S leadership team to integrate sustainability into the heart of the business across their customer proposition, global retail channels and supply chains.
+This included developing the business case; coaching/mentoring colleagues; changing business processes; customer and stakeholder engagement; and business model innovation.